 How it all began

 I consider myself lucky.
 I grew up in a house full of readers.
 Both of my parents enjoyed reading.
 Dinner table conversations were oftentimes about the books they were currently reading.
 They liked spy novels.
 They read the entire Ian Fleming James Bond series, but they also read mainstream fiction.

 I loved horses when I was a kid.
 I must have read the entire black stallion series.
 Marguerite Henry, however, was my favorite author.
 I read Brighty of the Grand Canyonfrom cover to cover many times over.
 I also loved her Mistyseries.
 Beverly Cleary was another favorite.
 Beezus and Ramona are timeless.

 I took English lit courses throughout high school.
 This introduced me to many different genres.
 Of course, some were more interesting than others.
 Oftentimes, however, my biggest challenge was putting the book down.
 Sometimes I wanted to keep going to the end, but I couldn’t get too far ahead of the rest of class.

 As an adult, if you’ll pardon the pun, I fell in love with the romance genre.
-And, like my parents, I too enjoyed mainstream fiction.
-So, from time to time, I’d borrow one of their favorite novels.
-I think this is why my romance novels are similar to mainstream fiction.
-Authors such as Arthur Hailey and Peter Benchley must have influenced my writing.
+Like my parents, I also enjoyed mainstream fiction.
+So, from time to time, I borrowed one of their favorite novels.
+Like Jaws.
+Great read.
+I think this is why my romance novels are somewhat similar to mainstream fiction.
+Authors such as Arthur Hailey and Peter Benchley most certainly have influenced my writing.